KesarSidhu/DataProjects/R/NBA Finals EDA Championships vs Runner-Ups/README.md

 # 🏀 NBA Finals EDA: Championships vs Runner-Ups

 ### Task
-Aim to study the changing play styles of NBA Championship teams and explore how home-court advantage affects team performances.
+Aimed to study the changing play styles of NBA Championship teams and explore how home-court advantage affects team performances.
 To understand the broader scope of the project, we'll address specific questions:

 * In which areas did NBA Championship teams consistently outperform the runner-ups in NBA Finals games?